gchq/Gaffer/store-implementation/parquet-store/README.md

 The `AddElements` operation can be thought of as a 4 stage process.
 1. Copy the previous latest store files into the temporary files directory;
-2. Write the unsorted data split by group and `Element` type into Parquet files using the `AvroParquetWriter` into the temporary files directory;
+2. Write the unsorted data split by group and `Element` type into Parquet files in the temporary files directory using the `AvroParquetWriter`;
-3. Using Spark, sort and aggregate the data in the temporary files directory on a per group, per `Element` type basis;
+3. Using Spark, sort and aggregate the data in the temporary files directory on a per group basis;
 4. Generate an index containing the range of vertices in each file and load that into memory.